Non-Surgical Treatment

 The causes of hooded eyelids depend on the person, but we’ve outlined some common causes below:

-Dermal Fillers
+Dermal Fillers to Improve Skin Laxity

+One option of how to fix hooded eyes is through a non-invasive treatment such as fillers.
 Hyaluronic acid-based fillers for hooded eyes can be strategically injected into the hollows in the upper lids, temples, and brows to restore lost volume.
 This helps to create a more youthful appearance and the results will last anywhere from 6-12 months depending on the product and how your body responds.
 Many patients like dermal fillers because the results are natural and long-lasting compared to Botox which has a shorter lifespan.

-Botox
+Droopy Eyelid Botox

-Another injectable that can help improve hooded eyes is Botox.
-When Botox is injected into the muscles that control how high the eyebrows are, it can help lift and elevate the brow line.
-This approach can help alleviate eyelid heaviness by reducing muscle contractions, allowing the skin to lay more naturally.
-You can be more conservative or aggressive with Botox depending on how many units you receive.
-The results last anywhere from 3 to 6 months depending on how quickly your body metabolizes it.
+Non-surgical eyelid treatments like Botox are also popular to help you achieve a brow lift.
+When Botox is injected into the muscles that control how high the eyebrows are, it can help lift and elevate the brow line without the need for surgical procedures.
+A Botox brow lift can help alleviate eyelid heaviness by reducing muscle contractions, allowing the skin to lay more naturally.
+You can be more conservative or aggressive with Botox depending on how many units you receive, but in order to keep up the results, you’ll need more than one treatment.
+How many treatments you need per year depends on many factors; the results last anywhere from 3 to 6 months depending on how quickly your body metabolizes it.
+Botox requires minimal downtime and the actual treatment only takes a few minutes.

-Skincare Products for Droopy Eyelids
+Skincare Eye Products for Droopy Eyelids

 Make sure you have the right skincare products to help your skin stay fresh and youthful, helping to improve the appearance of droopy eyelids.
 We have a selection of medical-grade skincare products for you to add to your routine!